Derivatives and Hedging

 |3 Months Ended|

 The Company's policy requires that derivatives are used solely for managing risks and not for speculative purposes.
 As a result of the Company’s European operations, the Company is exposed to fluctuations in exchange rates between EURO and USD.
 As such, the Company entered into cross-currency rate swaps during the year ended December 31, 2022 to manage currency risks related to our investments in foreign operations.

-All derivative instruments are carried at fair value in our consolidated balance sheets.
+All derivative instruments are carried at fair value in our Condensed Consolidated Balance Sheets.
 The following table presents the fair values of the Company’s derivative instruments that were designated and qualified as part of a hedging relationship (in millions):